 - High-availability Cluster: a JobScheduler backup cluster ensures fail-safe operation and fault tolerance with automatic fail-over.
 A fail-safe system consists of a primary JobScheduler and at least one backup, with both these JobSchedulers running on different computers.

-- Load balancing: For a high volume of data with time consuming processing using multiple JobSchedulers will speed up the processing time considerably and provide higher availability.
-In load balancing mode the processing tasks are shared between multiple JobSchedulers that are handling distributed orders on more than one host.
+- Load sharing: For a high volume of data with time consuming processing using multiple JobSchedulers will speed up the processing time considerably and provide higher availability.
+In load sharing mode the processing tasks are shared between multiple JobSchedulers that are handling distributed orders on more than one host.

 - Solution stacks are implementations with third party Open Source components that are available for e.g.